From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Introduction

 Finally, our constructions also yield undecidability results for uniform and universal online learning.
 For online learning with uniform mistake bounds, the Littlestone dimension \cite{Littlestone.1988} is the corresponding complexity parameter.
-For universal online learning, the relevant complexity condition is whether there exist infinite Littlestone trees \cite{Bousquet.2020}.
-After showing (in Propositions \ref{PrpEquivalenceConsistencyFinitenessLDim}, \ref{PrpHaltingFiniteLDim}, \ref{PrpEquivalenceConsistencyNoInfiniteLittlestoneTree}, and \ref{PrpHaltingNoInfiniteLittlestoneTree}) that whether these complexity conditions are satisfied by $\mathcal{G}_F$ and $\mathcal{H}_M$ is again determined by whether $F$ is consistent and whether $M$ halts on the empty input, respectively, we conclude: Both uniform and universal online learnability are, in general, both Gödel and Turing undecidable (Corollaries \ref{CrlGoedelUndecidabilityFinitessLDim}, \ref{CrlTuringUndecidabilityFinitenessLDim}, \ref{CrlGoedelUndecidabilityNoInfiniteLittlestoneTree}, and \ref{CrlTuringUndecidabilityInfiniteLittlestoneTree}).
+For universal online learning, the relevant complexity condition is whether there exists an infinite Littlestone tree \cite{Bousquet.2020}.
+After showing that whether these complexity conditions are satisfied by $\mathcal{G}_F$ and $\mathcal{H}_M$ is again determined by whether $F$ is consistent and whether $M$ halts on the empty input, respectively, we conclude: Both uniform and universal online learnability are, in general, both Gödel and Turing undecidable.

 Compared to prior work on undecidability in learning theory, which we review in Subsection \ref{SbSct:related-work}, our approach is at the same time more direct and is the first that simultaneously proves undecidability results for multiple established learning models both in the sense of formal independence and in the sense of uncomputability.
-Our main technical contribution consists in constructing and studying the function classes $\mathcal{G}_F$ and $\mathcal{H}_M$, which we base on a careful elaboration of the computational model.
+Our main contribution consists in carefully elaborating the computational model, which then facilitates the construction and study of the function classes $\mathcal{G}_F$ and $\mathcal{H}_M$.
+As part of our model we formalize what it means for an algorithm to be given a function class as input, for which learnability is then to be decided.
 Conceptually, we show that many of the established learnability criteria in terms of complexity measures are undecidable, thus demonstrating a limitation of the approach towards learnability and model selection via such complexity measures.